Alluxio/alluxio/docs/en/operation/Performance-Tuning.md

 1. Are there error messages containing "DeadlineExceededException" in the user logs?

    This could indicate that the client is timing out when communicating with the Alluxio worker.
-   To increase the timeout, configure `alluxio.user.network.data.timeout`, which has a default of `30s`.
+   To increase the timeout, configure `alluxio.user.streaming.data.timeout`, which has a default of `30s`.

-   If write operations are timing out, configure `alluxio.user.network.writer.close.timeout`, which has a default of `30m`.
+   If write operations are timing out, configure `alluxio.user.streaming.writer.close.timeout`, which has a default of `30m`.
 This is especially important when writing large files to object stores with a slow network connection.
 The entire object is uploaded at once upon closing the file.